MISSION STATEMENT

 RESEARCH

-Research has found that expressive art provides individuals the opportunity to become active participants in their own treatment and empowers people to use imagination in productive and corrective ways.
-Whether through art, play, music, movement, enactment, or creative writing, expressive therapies stimulate the senses, thereby ‘sensitizing’ individuals to untapped aspects of themselves (Gladding, 1992).
-A facilitation of self-discovery, change, and reparation emerge in response (Malchiodi, 2005).
-Given these findings, What it’s Like Project fosters an essential role in the lives of many individuals encountering mental health difficulties.
-Our organization holds a supportive space for people to craft and share their creativity with others through self-discovery.
+Research has found that expressive art provides individuals the valuable opportunity to become active participants in their own treatment and empowers people to use their imagination in both productive and corrective ways.
+Whether through various forms such as art, play, music, movement, enactment, or creative writing, expressive therapies stimulate the senses and thereby ‘sensitize’ individuals to previously untapped aspects of themselves (Gladding, 1992).
+As a result, a facilitation of self-discovery, meaningful change, and personal reparation emerges in response to these creative activities (Malchiodi, 2005).
+Given these significant findings, What it’s Like Project plays an essential role in the lives of many individuals who are encountering mental health difficulties.
+Our organization holds a supportive and nurturing space for people to craft and share their unique creativity with others while engaging in their own personal journeys of self-discovery.

 References